Robert McKim (Ontario politician)

-Robert McKim (1828 – January 20, 1900) was an Ontario, Canada, farmer and political figure.
+Robert McKim (c.
+1828 – January 20, 1900) was an Ontario, Canada, farmer and political figure.
 He represented Wellington North in the Legislative Assembly of Ontario as a Liberal member from 1867 to 1872 and Wellington West from 1879 to 1886.

 He was born and grew up in Sligo, Ireland.
 In 1852, he married Margaret Shannon.
 He was a justice of the peace and also served as reeve for Peel Township.
 McKim resigned his seat in the provincial legislature in 1874 to compete unsuccessfully in Wellington Centre for a seat in the federal parliament.
 He was defeated in the 1875 provincial election and reelected in 1878.
 In 1884, McKim turned over to the speaker of the house a large sum of money that he had been paid to vote against the government.
 He died in Guelph in 1900.